The Lipscomb women’s soccer team drew with the East Tennessee State Buccaneers 1-1 at the Lipscomb Soccer Complex in Nashville.

 ETSU came into the match with a 5-0 record in away matches with the Bisons, failing to win this fixture in Nashville for the first time in series history.
 Lipscomb has now won only one of their past four matches after losses to Pepperdine and Vanderbilt last week.

-The Bisons now hit the road for three consecutive away matches after a four-match home stretch.
-They travel to Montgomery, Alabama for a match against Alabama State on Friday, followed by the start of their ASUN Conference slate next weekend against the North Florida Ospreys and the Jacksonville Dolphins.
+The Bisons now hit the road for two consecutive away matches after a four-match home stretch.
+They start their ASUN Conference slate next weekend against the North Florida Ospreys and the Jacksonville Dolphins.

 ETSU will return home to host Tennessee Tech on Friday.